vmware/concord-bft/docs/sbft-formal-model/README.md

 This project builds on top of the concepts and framework described in https://github.com/GLaDOS-Michigan/summer-school-2021<br>

-Special thanks to Jon Howell for his help and support along the way.
+Special thanks to [@jonhnet|https://github.com/jonhnet] for his help and support along the way.